Fig77/Calculator-React/README.md

 * Run `npm install`
 * Run `npm start`

-By default server will start in development on localhost, port 3000.
+By default, the server will start in development on localhost, port 3000.

 ## Testing

-A few test are written for logic.
+A few tests are in place for logic.
 To test them:

-- Run `npm test`to run the test suites.
+- Run `npm test` to run the test suites.

 ## Live Version